Analysis: Pelosi’s delay tests public opinion on impeachment

 But a handful of Republican senators who will decide how things go are suddenly infused with new power, and clouded with political risk.
 Just 51 votes will set the rules.
 As McConnell works to hold them in line, Democrats will try to sway four GOP senators, particularly those up for re-election this year, to join in calling for a more witnesses and documents that McConnell is reluctant to allow.

-Republican Sen. Susan Collins said she would be open to hearing new testimony.
-Alaska GOP Sen. Lisa Murkowski expressed discomfort with the leader’s close coordination with the White House.
+Republican Sen. Susan Collins said Friday she is discussing with her colleagues a possible process for hearing new testimony.
+Alaska GOP Sen. Lisa Murkowski has expressed discomfort with the leader’s close coordination with the White House.
 Utah Sen. Mitt Romney said he’d like Bolton to appear.

 Rather than the swift Senate trial that was expected to have started by now, Trump’s impeachment has become a serial disruption to the presidency that is grinding into 2020.

-Those are all answers McConnell will only provide when he is ready.
+Those are all answers Pelosi’s delay did not fully resolve.
+McConnell will only provide when he is ready.

-But the longer the Pelosi-McConnell standoff drags on — itself a piece of history as the two legendary leaders refuse to budge over perhaps the most consequential role of Congress — so do the questions.
+As the the Pelosi-McConnell standoff winds down — itself a piece of history as the two legendary leaders refuse to budge over perhaps the most consequential role of Congress — the questions remain.

 It hasn’t been a risk-free strategy for Democrats.
-The White House mocked Democrats with a video Thursday showing all the lawmakers who said impeachment was ‘’urgent,” only to now stall the proceedings.
+The White House mocked Democrats with a video this week showing all the lawmakers who said impeachment was ‘’urgent,” only to have stalled the proceedings.
 Lawmakers in both the House and Senate have publicly aired their exasperation with the delay, one embarrassingly backtracking the comments.

 Republicans say the public is on their side as McConnell invoked Founding Father Alexander Hamilton to warn against “a procrastinated resolution of impeachments.”
 Thousands flocked to the first Trump rally of the year late Thursday in Toledo cheering him on with shouts of “USA!”
 They chuckled along as the president derided Pelosi.